-There’s also an option to sort your My Transactions page with either newest or oldest transactions appearing first; this can be found in the top right-hand corner.
+There’s also an option to sort your Transactions page with either newest or oldest transactions appearing first, gains high to low, or total proceeds high to low; this can be found in the top right-hand corner.

-Important Note: When you've filtered your My Transactions list down to an abridged list of transactions, exporting your transaction using the Export Transactions button in the top right-hand corner of the page will give you two options:
+Please Note: When you've filtered your Transactions list down to an abridged list of transactions, exporting your transaction using the Export Transactions button in the top right-hand corner of the page will give you two options: